debarchito/configy/README.md

 # 6. Link are insensitive to leading and trailing white spaces.
 ```

-3. After you have added all you desired links in `.configy`, just run `configy sync` and you are done!
-If the destination already exists, it will not overwrite it and issue info to console.
+3. After you have added all you desired links in `.configy`, just run `configy sync`.
+If the destination already exists, it will not overwrite by default.
 If you want to overwrite, use `config forcesync` (or `fsync`).